Does your software company qualify for R&D Tax Credits?

-How does this apply to software development?
+How do R&D Tax Credits apply to software development?

 - Are the activities systematic, investigative or experimental?